unocss/unocss/docs/guide/index.md

 # What is UnoCSS?

 UnoCSS is the instant atomic CSS engine, that is designed to be flexible and extensible.
-The core is un-opinionated, and all the CSS utilities are provided via presets.
+The core is un-opinionated and all the CSS utilities are provided via presets.

 For example, you could define your custom CSS utilities, by providing rules in your local [config file](/guide/config-file).